moonrepo/starbase/README.md

 emitter.listen(TestListener);
 ```

-As a temporary solution for async function lifetime issues, we provide a `#[listener]` function
+As a temporary solution for async function lifetime issues, we provide `#[listener]` and
-attribute, which will convert the function to a `Listener` struct internally.
-The major drawback is
+`#[listener(once)]` function attributes, which will convert the function to a `Listener` struct
-that the function name is lost, and the new struct name must be passed to `listen()`.
+internally.
+The major drawback is that the function name is lost, and the new struct name must be
+passed to `listen()`.

 ```rust
 use starship::{EventResult, EventState, listener};